Your education, training and employment

 More information about higher education, funding and opportunities can be found at:

-Young people attending university are expected to cover ALL tuition costs, term time accommodation costs, bills, TV licence, insurance and internet from the loans and bursaries to which they entitled including the Hounslow bursary outlined above.
+Young people attending university are expected to cover ALL tuition costs, term time accommodation costs, bills, TV license, insurance, and internet from the loans and bursaries to which they are entitled including the Hounslow bursary outlined above.

 Disabled Student Allowance

 Disabled students can claim additional allowances to pay for things like equipment or a helper.
 The money does not need to be paid back.

 Young people who have applied for asylum and have Discretionary Leave to Remain are not able to apply for ‘home’ fees and Student Support for a Higher Education in England.
 This is because eligibility is restricted to those with Humanitarian Protection and their family members.
 However, Hounslow will do an assessment to see what financial assistance you need and how best to support you.

 The Educational Grant Advisory Service (EGAS) is an independent advice agency for people wanting to obtain funding for Higher Education who are not eligible for statutory funding.
 They can be contacted on 020 7251 7459 or go to https://www.family-action.org.uk/what-we-do/grants/educational-grants/